CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 New CWE Proposals
 --------------------------------

-### CWE-A: Transient Execution
+### CWE-A: Exposure of Sensitive Information during Transient Execution

 #### Description

-A processor event or prediction may allow incorrect operations (or correct operations with incorrect data) to execute transiently, potentially exposing data over a microarchitectural covert channel.
+A processor event or prediction may allow incorrect operations (or correct operations with incorrect data) to execute transiently, potentially exposing data over a covert channel.

 #### Extended Description